ma-compbio/Higashi/README.md

 # Installation

-We now have Higashi on conda.
+We now have Fast-Higashi on conda.

-`conda install -c ruochiz higashi` (only for linux)
+`conda install -c ruochiz fasthigashi`

-Or
+The conda support for Higashi is still an on-going effort.
+Currently, you can install it by:

 ```{bash}
 git clone https://github.com/ma-compbio/Higashi/